 Horsetail: High in silica, hoof regeneration and repair, hoof growth.

 Kelp: A seaweed that is a source of iodine, vitamins, and minerals.

 White Willow: Relieves pain and inflammation.
 Helps improve circulation in the hoof.

 Wintergreen Essential Oil: Anti-inflammatory and deeply penetrating.
-Helps penetration of other ingredients.
+Helps the penetration of other ingredients.

 I have no idea what this particular oil does.
 No idea at all.

 To care for minor wounds, I first hose well with lots of water (“the solution to pollution is dilution”).
 Next, I like to spray with an herbal tincture that promotes healing, helps prevent infection, and reduces scar formation.
 I make a tincture of some of my favorite wound healing herbs in organic grain alcohol and dilute with aloe vera gel and a few drops of essential oils.
 I should mention here that larger wounds that are gaping, bleeding profusely, highly contaminated or questionable should be cared for by your veterinarian.
 An infected wound can become a very big problem and should be avoided at all costs.
 If you are not sure, then err on the side of caution and call your Vet.
 The following are some of my favorite herbs and essential oils for wound healing:

 Aloe Vera Gel: There are many scientific studies that now show the benefits of aloe vera gel for wound healing.
 The inner mucilaginous part of the aloe vera plant contains a polysaccharide called glucomannan that is anti-inflammatory, antipruritic (relieves itching), and very useful for treating wounds.
 Aloctin A contained in aloe has immune-stimulating properties.

 Calendula: Antiseptic, anti-inflammatory, aids in healing wounds.
 It can promote the formation of granulation tissue by first intention and is useful for prevention or treatment of congealed tissue.